AtlantaEmrys2002/LEO_Satellite_Network_Topology_Design/README.md

 access to a significant number of CPU cores, this code will run significantly faster over several days.
 To generate an overview of the results of ```report.sh```, run ```results.sh``` to build a csv file.
 To build the visualisations of the networks (demonstrating the physical nature of the network over time), please run ```bash visualise.sh``` to build and display all topologies.

+## Acknowledgements

+Please note that certain functions within this code (within the `data_handling` functions and the `plus_grid` function) are taken and/or adapted from [Hypatia software code](https://github.com/snkas/hypatia).
+All code not written by this author is clearly cited/referenced with the appropriate licenses displayed in the relevant files.
+Otherwise, all code has been created, tested, and documented by this author.